SBL 1071

 Next Steps

-If Section 1071 applies to your institution in 2026 or beyond:
+If Section 1071 applies to your institution under the current 1,000-origination threshold:

 2. Assess current systems for gaps in data collection capability